ORPHAN INDICATION: CHARCOT-MARIE-TOOTH DISEASE TYPE 1A

 In preclinical studies in two different rodent models, PXT3003 inhibited the overexpression of the PMP22 gene, improved myelination of peripheral nerves and clinical / sensory impairments.

 In a Phase 2 clinical trial in 80 adult patients with CMT1A, PXT3003, beyond stabilization, improved multiple efficacy endpoints, particularly the ONLS score (Overall Neuropathy Limitation Scale) which measures patient disability.
+In addition, PXT3003 was safe and well tolerated.
 The U.S. FDA suggested the use of ONLS as a primary efficacy endpoint in clinical trials in CMT.
-In addition, PXT3003 was safe and well tolerated.

 PXT3003 is a novel synergistic combination of baclofen, naltrexone and sorbitol formulated as an oral solution and given twice a day.
 PXT3003 has multiple main mechanisms of action: a synergistic inhibition of PMP22 gene overexpression associated with myelination improvement, direct nerve protection and additional positive effects on other cellular types: muscle cells, neuromuscular junctions and immune cells.

 In 2014, the EMA and FDA granted orphan drug designation to PXT3003 for the treatment of CMT1A in adults.
-An international pivotal Phase 3 clinical trial is ongoing in 323 patients with CMT1A.
-Results are expected in the second half of 2018.
-Pharnext is also considering a study in pediatric patients.

-TWO INTERNATIONAL PHASE 3 TRIALS WITH PXT3003 ONGOING
+TWO INTERNATIONAL PHASE 3 TRIALS WITH PXT3003